Resin Driveway Cost

 Before the Job Starts

-• Materials Delivered and Surface Prepared - As well as ensuring the correct items arrive on site, any preparation work will depend on what condition the current driveway is in.
+• Materials Delivered and Surface Prepared - As well as ensuring the correct items arrive on site, any preparation work will depend on what condition the current driveway and existing surface is in.
 This can entail tarmac being removed if there are any cracks, or gravel being removed and the area excavated to ensure a stable base for the resin to be laid on.

 • Installation of Edging – While this may be considered optional, if it has been requested, it must be installed first so that the aggregate and resin can meet the edging directly when laid.